martinescardo/ExactRealNumberComputationInHaskell/README.md

 ## Modulus of continuity

-Now the modulus of continuity.
+We now discuss the modulus of continuity.
 How many correct digits of the input are needed to correctly compute the output with a given precision?
 The first algorithm for this is due to Berger (1990), and the following is a different version using the above function `forEveryI`:
 ```haskell